saichowdary007/docu-query/README.md

 1. Upload your documents using the drag-and-drop interface
 2. Wait for the documents to be processed and indexed
 3. Ask questions about your documents in the chat interface
+4. For tabular data, you can:
+   - Ask natural language questions like "How many sales were made in Q1?"
+   - Use direct commands like "List all customers in New York"
-4. For tabular data, you can use SQL queries by starting your message with "SELECT"
+   - Use SQL queries by starting your message with "SELECT"
 5. To export data, ask for an export or use a SQL query and click the "Download Excel File" button
+6. For documents with named entities, you can ask "Who are the people mentioned in this document?"

 ## Development